-Christmas colours in a jumper After reading an article in the Guardian, I felt compelled to write about my own experiences of the drive to raise money through Christmas Jumper Day, and why I refused the invitations.
+Henry's comment gave me a name for this jumper After reading an article in the Guardian, I felt compelled to write about my own experiences of the drive to raise money through Christmas Jumper Day, and why I refused the invitations.
 Whilst it is laudable that the charity suggests folk "dig out your favourite festive sweater", I fear that this is ignored - there appears to be thousands of Christmas jumpers on sale just now.

 Last year I turned down a request to publicise Christmas Jumper Day - I was asked to take an expenses paid rail journey knitting a Christmas jumper as I travelled, then show it off somewhere in London.
 Knitting a jumper takes time and effort and I don't see the point in knitting something which is Christmas-specific.

 This year I got an equally perturbing request from a publicity company who were working for a large business.
 Following a phone call they sent me a summary of the request:

 1. We will work with a supplier to ethically produce a large quantity of Christmas jumpers in a few designs.
 These will be sold at xx stores across the country, with proceeds going to Save The Children.

 2. On launch day, work with yourself to be in one X store and knit bespoke jumpers in real-time for fans.

 As our speed knitting guru, we would work with you to:

 • Identify the best style(s) to put forward to knit on the day, and how long each jumper would take to knit